-IMPORTANT: A worker presenting symptoms related to COVID-19 must inform the site manager, supervisor, project manager, director and Northern Village authorities immediately and initiate the isolation protocol (Appendix C - Instructions for persons with symptoms of COVID-19 awaiting a test or screening test results).
+MAC IMPORTANT: A worker presenting symptoms related to COVID-19 must inform the site manager, supervisor, project manager, director and the local CLSC immediately to conduct an evaluation and initiate the isolation protocol (Appendix C - Instructions for persons with symptoms of COVID-19 awaiting a test or screening test results).
+The Northern Village (NV) will be advised as soon as a positive case is confirmed.